 But first, what an odd finish/paint job on this tray, right?
 The black and red is NOT working for me.
+It’s such a great wooden tray with those floral carvings, but that color…blegh!

 This post contains affiliate links for your crafting convenience.
 As an Amazon Affiliate, I earn from qualifying purchases.
+All blue, bold, and underlined text is a clickable link, either to a product or to a related post.

 First things first, I needed to paint the entire tray white.
 And OF COURSE, I was low on white spray paint.
-But I used up a couple of cans (one in a semi-glossy and one in a satin finish) to get the job done.

 Speaking of tole painting, I’ve actually tried it once before on this upcycled candle holder project.

-Anyway, I gathered some craft paint in a variety of pastel colors, as well as some small craft paint brushes.
+Anyway, I gathered some craft paint in a variety of Spring pastel colors, as well as some small craft paint brushes.

 But it felt wonderfully freeing to concentrate on petals and leaves and cancel out the world for a little while.